 These are the main tools we will be using to set up our Docker Swarm cluster.

-Google Cloud Platform Project - We need to create a project in order to run every we do related to our swarm in this project.
-Each app/website and environment you use should ideally have its own GCP Project.
+- Google Cloud Platform Project - We need to create a project in order to run every we do related to our swarm in this project.
+Each app/website and environment you use should ideally have its own GCP Project. - The project id in this example is - docker-swarm-gcp-12345but yours should be unique.- Create the project using the gcloudtool

 https://console.developers.google.com/apis/library/compute.googleapis.com/?project=docker-swarm-gcp-12345